-- iv.
-Successful completion of the last three years of secondary education (high school or equivalent) in which the language of instruction was English - v.
-Completion of at least 12 semester credit hours with at least a C average at a U.S. postsecondary institution (college or university) at which English was the language of instruction - 5.
+- International students seeking to transfer from an accredited U.S. institution, who have successfully completed at least 1 academic term of a degree program at that school. - Students who have completed the ESL (English as a Second Language) program at an accredited US school. - 3.
 Proof of sufficient finances shown in U.S. currency/dollar (one or more of the documents listed below): - i.
 Personal funds official bank statement - ii.
-Sponsors affidavit of support accompanied with official bank statement - iii.
-Scholarships official scholarship letter - 6.
-A copy of the photo page of passport, and if currently in the U.S., a copy of current visa and most recent I-94 card (front and back).
-Students outside of the United States who have not yet acquired a passport may submit a copy of their birth certificate. - International students transferring from another educational institution must submit: -Copy of current I-20 form; and - i.
-SEVIS I-20 Transfer Form completed by previous institution
+Sponsors affidavit of support accompanied by official bank statement - iii.
+Scholarships official scholarship letter - 4.
+A copy of the photo page of the passport, and if currently in the U.S., a copy of current visa and most recent I-94.
+Students outside of the United States who have not yet acquired a passport may submit a copy of their birth certificate. - 5.
+International students transferring from another educational institution must submit: - i.
+Copy of the current I-20 form; and - ii.
+SEVIS I-20 Transfer Form completed by the previous institution.